 Family Name is a string containing a human readable name referring to multiple (similar) models of a single manufacturer.
+The Family Name Supported bit in the Device Capability register indicates if this register is present or not.

 Offset Hex 84

 Length 64

 Access Type R

 Support CM

 Data Type String

 Factory Default Device specific